fontcala/libdl/README.md

     // losslayer
     SoftmaxLossLayer lossLayer;
 ```
 **Note:** To convince yourself that my code works and there is a learning actually taking place I suggest doing the following: Set the Learning rate to a higher value (eg: in the order of 0.1) and you will see the network doesn't learn anything and the accuracy is around 0.1, which is basically just the same as random.
-Reset the original Learning (0.005) and the accuracy should be around 0.9.
+Reset the original Learning (0.005) and the accuracy should be above 0.9.

 **Note:** python script runs without problem with version 3.7.1 (and some of the newest scikit sklearn functionality) and ubuntu.
 Not sure how to check multiplatfrom behaviour.